yungSoftware/roblox-2016-source-code/BUILDING_CONTRIBS.md

 6. When the build process done, go inside this folder: `out32dll` and copy these 2 files to **C:\Trunk2016\openssl**: `ssleay32.dll, libeay32.dll`

 # libcurl and SDL2
-- You can just straight up build it
+- You can just go straight up and build it
 - Project Properties may needed to change depending which output file you want.

 **That's it, you've compiled the libraries!**